syncfusion-content/windowsforms-docs/WindowsForms/Chart/Chart-Types.md

 ## Line Charts

 Line charts typically use a line to connect the different data points in a series.
-Such lines are straight, splines or steps.
+Such lines are **straight, splines or steps**.
 Line charts are simpler and hence also let you visualize multiple series without overlapping like in a bar chart.

 Here are the different types of Line Charts.

 ### Line Chart

 Line Charts join points on a plot using straight lines showing trends in data at equal intervals.
-Line charts treats the input as non-numeric, categorical information, equally spaced along the x-axis.
+Line charts treat the input as non-numeric, categorical information, equally spaced along the x-axis.
 This is appropriate for categorical data, such as text labels, but can produce unexpected results when the X values consist of numbers.

-When rendered in 3D, the plot looks like a ribbon and hence such types are also referred to as Ribbon or Strip Charts.
+When rendered in 3D, the plot looks like a ribbon and hence such types are also referred to as **Ribbon or Strip Charts**.

 The appearance of the lines and the points can be configured with options such as the colors used, thickness of the lines and the symbols displayed.